 Resolution is worth mentioning because it causes so many problems in the prepress department.
 Any image you want to print must be a minimum of 300 PPI at 100% of its actual size.
-If you pull an image off a website, and it is 4 in. x 4 in. and 72 PPI (the typical web resolution), when you place it in your page layout, it must be sized to 24% of its original size, or .96 in. x .96 in. in order to be at the correct resolution for printing.
+If you pull an image from a website, and it is 4 in. x 4 in. and 72 PPI (the typical web resolution), when you place it in your page layout, it must be sized to 24% of its original size or .96 in. x .96 in. in order to be at the correct resolution for printing.

-There is absolutely no way to take a low resolution image and make it look like a high resolution image.
-Interpolating a file to a higher resolution makes the image look like an image that was interpolated up to a higher resolution to improve it’s appearance.
-One low resolution image can make a whole brochure look cheap.
+There is absolutely no way to take a low-resolution image and make it look like a high-resolution image.
+Interpolating a file to a higher resolution makes the image look like an image that was interpolated up to a higher resolution to improve its appearance.
+One low-resolution image can make a whole brochure look cheap.
 Make sure all the images you provide are the correct resolution for their output size.

 Here I have pasted three different file sizes of the same image.
 I adjusted their dimensions so they would each be about the same size “on this page”.
-Below each fish pic is the Adobe Photoshop screen shot showing the image “dimensions” in pixels and inches.
+Below each fish pic is the Adobe Photoshop screenshot showing the image “dimensions” in pixels and inches.

 Specify and use correct file formats